ldgabbay/jwplayer/fl5/doc/publishers/options.rst

       In addition to these built-in providers, it is possible to load custom providers into the JW Player, e.g. for specific CDN support.
 Custom providers are packed in a separate SWF file, much like a **plugin**.

-      A number of custom providers is available from our ` addons repository <http://www.longtailvideo.com/addons/>`_.
+      A number of custom providers is available from our `AddOns repository <http://www.longtailvideo.com/addons/>`_.
 Third party developers interested in building a custom provider should check our our `developer site <http://developer.longtailvideo.com>`_, which includes documentation and a MediaProvider SDK.

 .. describe:: start ( 0 )